Integrated vs Freestanding Washing Machine – Pros & Cons

 This shouldn’t be difficult, but it will leave cut edges around the freestanding machine.
 Depending on the material of the plinth, this could mean that the finish could get damaged if any water, from for example mopping the floor, gets in.

 When possible, you should protect this cut section by adding plinth returns that run from the cut back towards the wall, sealing in the freestanding appliance.
 If unsure, ask your builder or kitchen designer.

-If you found this helpful, check out my Top 10 Kitchen Design Tips – from a Kitchen Designer.
+If you found this post helpful, check out my Top 10 Kitchen Design Tips – from a Kitchen Designer.